AdobeDocs/analytics.pt-BR/help/implement/js-implementation/c-variables/config-vars/s-dynacclist.md

 > [!NOTE] A `s.dynamicAccountList` variável não é suportada nas bibliotecas [AppMeasurement](../../c-appmeasurement-js/appmeasure-mjs.md)atuais.
 Ela é usada somente no AppMeasurement herdado, como o Código H.

 A `s.dynamicAccountList` variável é usada para ajudar a determinar dinamicamente um conjunto de relatórios para o qual enviar dados. É usado em conjunto com as variáveis `dynamicAccountSelection` e `dynamicAccountMatch` .
-As regras em `dynamicAccountList` são aplicadas se `dynamicAccountSelection` estiverem definidas como `true`e se aplicam à seção do URL especificada em `dynamicAccountMatch`.
+The rules in `dynamicAccountList` are applied if `dynamicAccountSelection` is set to `true`, and they apply to the section of the URL specified in `dynamicAccountMatch`.

 ## Sintaxe e valores possíveis